IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ```
     ![image](https://github.com/user-attachments/assets/f100a3dc-1286-4c6f-bd60-b534f1e84090)

-21. Here is a quick explanation of the Route yaml.
+21. Here is a quick explanation of the Route YAML.
 In OpenShift, a Route exposes a service to external clients by mapping an external URL to an internal OpenShift service.

-    ??? info "Route yaml explanation"
+    ??? info "Route YAML explanation"

         - **Line 1**: This defines that you're creating an OpenShift Route resource.